jchristn/CavemanTcp/README.md

 [![NuGet Version](https://img.shields.io/nuget/v/CavemanTcp.svg?style=flat)](https://www.nuget.org/packages/CavemanTcp/) [![NuGet](https://img.shields.io/nuget/dt/CavemanTcp.svg)](https://www.nuget.org/packages/CavemanTcp)

-CavemanTcp gives you the ultimate control in building TCP-based communication channels between clients and servers.
+CavemanTcp gives you the ultimate control in building TCP-based applications involving clients and servers.

 With CavemanTcp, you have full control over reading and writing data.
-CavemanTcp is designed for those that want explicit control over when data is read or written to a socket between client and server.
+CavemanTcp is designed for those that want explicit control over when data is read or written or want to build a state machine on top of TCP.

 Important:
-- If you are looking for a package that will continually read data and raise events, see SimpleTcp: https://github.com/jchristn/simpletcp
+- If you are looking for a package that will continually read data and raise events when data is received, see SimpleTcp: https://github.com/jchristn/simpletcp
 - If you are looking for an all-in-one package that handles delivery of well-formed application-layer messages, see WatsonTcp: https://github.com/jchristn/watsontcp

 ## New in v1.0.0